 Bringing your dog or cat in for their annual wellness exam allows your vet to monitor your pet's health, check for early signs of disease, and provide preventive treatments that can help to protect your pet against potentially life-threatening conditions.
-Today our Suffolk County vets explain the benefits of preventive care for pets.
+Today our Deer Park vets explain the benefits of preventive care for pets.

 Why should I bring my pet to the vet if they seem healthy?

 Preventive care is about maintaining your pet's good health, and providing the care they need to give them their best possible chance at living a long and healthy life.
 Preventive care for pets starts with routine wellness exams either annually or twice yearly depending on the needs of your dog or cat.

 These routine exams are physical checkups for your pet.

 By bringing your dog or cat in to see the vet, even when they seem perfectly healthy, you give your vet an opportunity to monitor your pet's health, check for the earliest signs of diseases (when conditions are most easily treated), and provide preventive care such as vaccines and parasite prevention to keep your dog or cat looking and feeling they're very best.

 Catching health issues like parasites, ear infections, or gastrointestinal issues early, before obvious symptoms appear, means that treatment can begin early when it is most effective.

 How often do I need to bring my pet in for preventive care?